 Weekday afternoon tea at The Ritz London may be an institution that dates back to 1906, but it still is relevant as ever in present-day Singapore.
 Set in the elegant Chihuly Lounge, teatime at The Ritz-Carlton, Millenia Singapore comes in the form of an eight-course weekday afternoon tea set that delights with a tea ceremony to kick off the afternoon, and a gilded tea set stand.

 Treats include bite-sized beef pastrami with mustard mayonnaise, smoked salmon with cream cheese on pumpernickel bread, chocolate and orange scones, and an assortment of desserts including speculoos cake, and chocolate sable cookies with hazelnut praline.

 Available daily from 12pm to 5pm

 Take a seat in the gilded lobby of Atlas: An Art Deco-inspired bar which pays homage to the glamour of the Golden Age.
-While it may be home to the world’s biggest collection of gin, its offerings go beyond the booze — it’s home to one of Singapore’s most decadent weekday afternoon tea experiences, which has recently been refreshed.
-Choose between the Atlas or Premium sets; the key difference lies in the exclusivity of its tea blends.
-Both are served on rose gold tiered stands, with dainty delights like savoury crushed peas and parmesan sable, lobster crostini, and 5j Iberico Jamon on toast, which encompasses premium hams spread on a bed of crushed tomatoes.
-As for sweets, these are deliciously on par, with brown butter scones paired with mascarpone and raspberry jam.
+While it may be home to the world’s biggest collection of gin, its offerings go beyond the booze — it’s home to one of Singapore’s most decadent weekday afternoon tea experiences.
+Choose between the Atlas or Prestige sets; the key difference lies in the exclusivity of its tea blends.
+Both are served on rose gold tiered stands, with dainty delights like savoury crushed peas and parmesan sable, lobster crostini, and 5J Iberico Jamon on toast, which encompasses premium hams spread on a bed of crushed tomatoes, and brown butter scones paired with mascarpone and raspberry jam.
 The menu has also seen an update with new additions such as the truffled egg and watercress brioche and the passionfruit cheesecake.